 The Full Time Program integrates American acting techniques with British/European theatrical training allowing actors to develop the vocal, physical and imaginative vitality to live fully on stage and to assimilate these skills with the intimacy required to be a great screen actor.

-Iain Sinclair, one of Australia’s most highly regarded theatre directors and Former Head of WAPPA, Chris Edmund, will be further incorporated into the training of actors at 16th Street.
+Iain Sinclair, one of Australia’s most highly regarded theatre directors is the new Head of Acting at 16th Street and will infuse the 2018 Full Time Program with his expertise.
+Former Head of WAPPA, Chris Edmund, will also be further incorporated into the training of actors at 16th Street.

 We nurture your artistic development and your professional aspirations through extensive mentorship and individual guidance.
 You will apply your craft to a professional environment through collaboration with screen industry professionals in an on-set experience.
 Scenes will be chosen to highlight your unique talent in a graduating screen project.